concurrency/kroc/modules/course/examples/README.txt

     functions provided by the utils.occ library (whose source code and documentation are in the kroc/course/libsrc directory).

+  test_bell.occ

+    This is a process showing the effect (if any) of sending the BELL character to the screen and error channels.
+It also illustrates the need to FLUSH incomplete lines on the screen channel, but not for the error channel.

   demo.occ

     This process will be explained in the course.
 It demonstrates